felix-iw/unifi-entertain/README.md

 Docker image with the latest stable version of the UniFi controller software.
 It contains additional configuration to support Deutsche Telekom Entertain (T-Entertain).

+Note: currently the only supported site is the default one (name 'default').

 ## pppoe - Interface

 The configuration file contains the settings for the UniFi Security Gateway.